emresen1337/DSA210-Project/README.md

 ## **Data Cleaning and Preprocessing**

-To ensure consistency in our analysis, we performed the following modifications to the CSV files:
+To ensure consistency in our analysis, I performed the following modifications to the CSV files:

 1. **Screen Time CSV:**
    - Kept only the `date` and `total_screen_time_minutes` columns, removing unnecessary fields.